cloudant/nodejs-cloudant/README.md

 ## Advanced Features

+### Debugging

+If you wish to see further information about what the nodejs-cloudant library is doing, then its debugging output can be sent to the console by simply setting an environement variable:

+    export DEBUG=cloudant
+    # then run your Node.js application

+Debug messages will be displayed to indicate each of the Cloudant-specific function calls.
+If you want to see all debug messages, including calls made by the underlying `nano` library, then simply change the environment variable to

+    export DEBUG=cloudant,nano
+    # then run your Node.js application

+Similarly, if you only want `nano`-level debugging:

+    export DEBUG=nano
+    # then run your Node.js application

+The environment variable can also be defined on the same line as the Node.js script you are running e.g.:

+    DEBUG="*" node myscript.js

 ### Advanced Configuration

 Besides the account and password options, you can add an optionsl `requestDefaults` value, which will initialize Request (the underlying HTTP library) as you need it.